RTV Euro AGD

 RTV Euro AGD is a trading name of a Polish company Euro-net sp. z o.o.
 In Poland, the company is commonly referred to as 'EURO'.
+RTV in Polish means "Consumer electronics", and AGD means "Household appliance".

 History

 The company started selling consumer electronics and home appliances in 1991, initially operating in Warsaw and its vicinity.
 Currently, Euro-net has 277 shops in 177 cities all around Poland.
 The shops are usually located in the biggest shopping centers.
 The company is also selling on the web and by telephone.

 Its biggest competitor in Poland is Media Markt.
 Euro-net is the 9th biggest privately held company in Poland with yearly sales of 4.5 bln PLN (1.1 bln USD) in 2015.
 The total value of the consumer electronics and home appliances market in Poland in 2015 was 23.2 bln PLN.